 20+ Year Experienced Personal Injury Attorney in Rancho Cucamonga

-Matthew Taylor has been a personal injury lawyer for over 20 years in Rancho Cucamonga, serving the entire Inland Empire.
+Matthew Taylor has been a Rancho Cucamonga personal injury lawyer for over 20 years, and serves clients throughout the entire Inland Empire.
 We have dedicated our practice to focusing on Personal Injury & Auto Accidents, Business Litigation, Wage & Hour Claims and Failure to Pay Overtime & Minimum Wages.
 Mr. Taylor also represents and has acted as a court appointed Receiver over businesses and properties.

 Regardless of your legal need, when you contact The Law Offices of Matthew L. Taylor in you will consult directly with either attorney Matthew Taylor or attorney Heather Hamby.
 We take the time to personally learn the specific details of your case so we can recommend the best course of legal action.
 We also speak Spanish and are conveniently located within walking distance of Rancho Cucamonga Court.

 Car Accidents: Automobile accidents are the primary type of incident we see that causes an injury.
 The forces of two or more vehicles colliding can have a tremendous force on the body, sometimes injuries can only be detected after a week or more from the day of incident.
 If you or a family member was involved in a mobile vehicle collision we are standing by to take your call.
-Call us now at (909) 989-7774 and talk to an experienced Inland Empire car & motorcycle accident attorney today.
+Call us now at (909) 989-7774 and talk to an experienced Rancho Cucamonga car accident attorney today.

 Personal Injury: Over the last 20 years we have successfully handled hundreds of cases involving motor vehicles, dog bites, construction accidents and slip & fall incidents.
 In cases involving personal injury, time is a critical component and we'd like to talk about the incident when the details are fresh.
 Regardless of how your injury was caused, we'd like to discuss your case today.